Nancy Ji was a little over a year out of architecture school when she came across the Mercedes-Benz Design Award on Broadsheet.

 Ji says Japan is very different to Australia in its approach to aesthetics.
 “In Japan there’s such a long history and culture of really talented craftsmanship . . . but there’s also cutting-edge technology,” she says.
 “It’s a very minimalist, wide-ranging design aesthetic.”

-In Japan, Ji says, architecture doesn’t feel “as rooted in tradition” as it does in Australia.
+In Australia, Ji says, architecture doesn’t feel “as rooted in tradition” as it does in Japan.
 (Ji was born in China and raised in New Zealand.)
 “In that sense it’s still a very free place to be in terms of design.
 There are lots of designers from all different kinds of backgrounds, including me.”

 This article is produced by Broadsheet in partnership Mercedes-Benz.